-- Review which law enforcement organizations have a Standard Operating Procedure (SOP) for opioid response including naloxone utilization. - Meet with law enforcement in each law enforcement agency: - For those with no SOP, identify their support of the strategy - For those with a SOP, identify how the policy is working, if there are gaps, resource needs, etc. - Discuss benefits and barriers of establishing a SOP for opioid response; - Consider how the Department funding opportunity may assist with those barriers. - Contact the Department Project Coordinator/Director for needs related to naloxone. - Work with law enforcement staff to create an SOP for opioid response utilizing the resources listed below in the "Implementation Resources" section. - Utilize the 8 P's for policy change efforts. - Review supports needed for successful SOP implementation including training needs, tracking form creation, etc. - Contact the Department Project Coordinator/Director for any requests outside the scope of the Department funded project. - Once a SOP has been approved by the law enforcement agency: - Create a plan that will ensure ongoing monitoring of use of the SOP. - Continue to serve as a resource to the law enforcement agency. - Consider the community/county support for law enforcement efforts is an important component to consider.
+- Review which law enforcement organizations have a Standard Operating Procedure (SOP) for opioid response including naloxone utilization. - Meet with law enforcement in each law enforcement agency: - o For those with no SOP, identify their support of the strategy. - o For those with a SOP, identify how the policy is working, if there are gaps, resource needs, etc. - Discuss benefits and barriers of establishing a SOP for opioid response; - o Consider how the Department funding opportunity may assist with those barriers. - o Contact the Department Project Director/Coordinator for needs related to naloxone. - Work with law enforcement staff to create an SOP for opioid response utilizing the resources listed below in the "Implementation Resources" section. - o Utilize the 8 P's for policy change efforts. - o Review supports needed for successful SOP implementation including training needs, tracking form creation, etc. - o Contact the Department Project Director/Coordinator for any requests outside the scope of the Department funded project. - Once a SOP has been approved by the law enforcement agency: - o Create a plan that will ensure ongoing monitoring of use of the SOP. - o Continue to serve as a resource to the law enforcement agency. - Consider the community's support for law enforcement effort.
 If support is low, identify ways to increase support through the coalition.